Formic Acid Treatment for Bees (How to Use)

 The treatment instructions clearly caution against using formic acid for mite control when the daytime temps are above 85°F.

 This can be an issue here in the South.
 That temperature range, and don’t forget to add in high humidity too, lasts from about May until September in my area.
+Finding a good temperature window is the issue.

 However, you can-and I have, used formic acid during the Summer if you get a break in the heat with cooler temps for 3-4 days at the beginning of the treatment window.
-If we are lucky enough to get a rainy weather pattern that lowers the daily highs – that is an opportunity.

 Does Formic Pro Kill Bees?